TABLE OF CONTENTS

 - Rewards: Earn 4 times the rewards on the first $150,000 spent in combined purchases from 2 select categories.
 Options include airfare, advertising purchases, technology purchases and more.

 - Credit Access Line: At least $5,000

 - Annual Fee: $95

 - Rewards: Earn 3 points per $1 on the first $150,000 spent in categories including travel, shipping purchases and advertising purchases.

 - Annual Fee: None for the first year, $95 afterward

 - Rewards: Unlimited 2% cash back.

-While high limit credit cards may be beneficial to businesses, they aren’t right for everyone.
-Let’s break down the pros and cons of high limit credit cards for small businesses.
+While high-limit credit cards may be beneficial to businesses, they aren’t right for everyone.
+Let’s break down the pros and cons of high-limit credit cards for small businesses.

-High limit business credit cards can offer benefits including:
+High-limit credit cards can offer benefits including: